codesport/zkSNARKs-writeups/week1-solutions.md

 #  Part 1 Theoretical background of zk-SNARKs and zk-STARKS

-1. Groth16 and Plonk are 2 types of SNARk proofs.
+1. and 2.
+Groth16 and Plonk are 2 types of SNARk proofs.
 A trusted setup ceremony is needed for SNARKs due to the private nature of the witness and the protection of the keys needed to be generated.

    Unlike Groth16, the trusted setup for PLONK is not circuit specific.
 This means a generic and universal trusted  setup is sufficient for PLONK.